Plutonomicon/plutonomicon/vulnerabilities.md

 2) we _Intend_ for users to mint using the `MintTOK` Redeemer in `MyValidator`, however, for other integrations we have a `WitnessMyState` Redeemer, which lets you consume `MyState` for any arbitrary purpose so long as you don't change it.

 3) if `WitnessMyState` does not check for minting actions, then we can mint infinite `$TOK`, inflating it's value and potentially other catastrophic ruin-your-day kinds of exploits.

+## Parameterization

+This isn't a vulnerability, but is more so an oversight that can lead to vulnerabilities that *should* be obvious.
+On-chain, it is **highly non-trivial** (module crypto magic) to check that a script is an instantiation of some parameterized script.
+Off-chain, this is less true, but even then, you have to be careful that you instantiate the script manually using the `Apply` constructor of UPLC.
+That way, you can off-chain match on that, and check that the LHS is the parameterized script, then the RHS is the parameter itself.

+### Solution

+Use technique described above (i.e. manually constructing the term) for off-chain purposes.
+If you need to witness it on-chain, use a ZKP or don't parameterize your script.

+In egnera